Origins Project – Interview with Jon Young

 Early Influences of Nature Connection

 In some ways, the Bushmen influence has been the center of my life’s work.
 I will acknowledge that I didn’t know that at first.
-It’s hard to really track when my life’s work began, but you have to look at the root of my life’s work as my own journey to nature connection, people connection, and self connection.
-This journey was initially guided, instinctively but expertly, by two wonderful elders when I was a small boy.
+It’s hard to really track when my life’s work began, but you have to look at the root of my life’s work as my own journey to nature connection, people connection, self connection, as was guided, instinctively but expertly, by two wonderful elders when I was a small boy.
 One elder was from Poland and the other from Ireland.
 This is my maternal great aunt from Poland, Carrie, and my grandmother, Cecilia McCormick, on my father’s side.

 Both of them had these really, really amazing instincts about connecting children to nature.
 Again, I’m going to say instincts, because I don’t think they knew they were doing it.
 I think they just did what was done for them when they were little.
 They kept my sister and I in these wonderful loops of running out, doing stuff, coming back, and reporting.
 You know, the classic experience followed by story of the day that we make so much importance of in the 8 Shields network.
 That was foundational, so I think there’s this sort of ancient root connection that is neurobiological in both these elder women and me as the young child, and my sister as a young child.